 Sometimes using social media technology can spoil a relationship, should we post something unromantic or not remotely funny, but the upside of this technology is that it can provide useful tools to help discover romance in the first place.
+This can be in the form of dating websites or even the development of pheromone products, like the ones sold by True Pheromones, which could help someone increase their attractiveness.
 This article will explore 4 ways that technology has helped with dating.
 How it has allowed users to discover that special person, who has then gone on to become their lifelong companion who gives them the reason to go to bed early or to get up in the morning.

 Early Computer Dating Services

 It was in 1959 that a Stanford student project was to create the first ever computer dating service.
 They used an IBM 650 to determine the similarities between 98 chosen subjects based upon a profile of 30 questions.
 The punch cards themselves represented little romance for the project’s participants but matching like-minded individuals together earned the students involved an “A” grade.
 A few years later in 1965, Harvard student Tarr co-founded Operation Match.

 The Internet and Social Media

 If you are the kind of person who finds meeting someone for the first time face-to-face uncomfortable, then the internet can be a way of getting to know someone first from a distance.
 Social media platforms allow us to communicate without making any real commitment.
 Often a person’s interests will be displayed on screen without us having to ask for them.
 The fact that they are a member of a certain group will be an indicator as to their individual interests.